AlphaVideo/SIRS-Project-TheCork/README.md

 # The Cork&trade;

+Project done for the Network and Computer Security 2022/2023 course at Instituto Superior Técnico.

 All virtual machines used in this service are recommended to run on **Linux, Ubuntu 64-bit** operating systems.

 ## Initial setup